 - Show how it is made available and suitable for use.

-- How do you protect organization’s documented information?
+- How do you protect the organization’s documented information?

 - When controlling documented information, how do you address the following:

 - The term “documented procedure” and “record” have both been replaced by “documented information”.“Documents”, “Documentation” and “Records” are combined to become “Documented information”.
-Document is expressed as maintain documented information and record is expressed as Retain documented information.
+The document is expressed as maintaining documented information and the record is expressed as Retain documented information.